How To Select, Buy and Cook Quality Fish and Seafood

 Important - When selecting fresh fish or seafood, follow these simple steps:

-• Don't buy anything more than one day or at most a couple of days old.
+Do not buy anything more than one day or at most a couple of days old.
 Avoid fish or seafood that has been in a display case for extended periods, even if it is on ice.
 If you are unsure, ask if there is more in the back.
-If there isn't fresh fish or seafood available, buying fish or seafood that has been frozen at sea is your next best alternative.
+If there is not any fresh fish or seafood available, buying fish or seafood that has been frozen at sea is your next best alternative.

-• If you are shopping at a grocery buy fresh fish or seafood on your way out of the store, take it directly home, and cook it within 24 hours.
+If you are shopping at a grocery store, buy the fresh fish or seafood on your way out of the store, take it directly home, and cook it within 24 hours.
 Take along a cooler to keep it cool going home.
+I always keep cooler in the trunk of my car.

-• Keep the fish as cold as possible until you are ready to cook it, store seafood in the coldest part of your refrigerator.
-When you ready to cook the fish, rinse it with cold water.
+At home, keep the fish as cold as possible until you are ready to cook it.
+Store seafood in the coldest part of your refrigerator.
+When you are ready to cook the fish, rinse it with cold water.

 Fresh fish or seafood is marketed in a number of ways.
 The best way to buy fish for preparation ease, is in fresh fillet or steak form.
 Fillets are normally bone free and steaks are usually cut into serving portion sizes making your prep time shorter.